Chaos Communication Chemistry: DNA security systems based on molecular randomness

 Fahrplan__event__banner_image_alt Chaos Communication Chemistry: DNA security systems based on molecular randomness

-**Over the past few decades, nucleic acids have increasingly been investigated as alternative data storage media and platforms for molecular computation.
+**Over the past few decades, nucleic acids have increasingly been investigated as alternative data storage media and platforms for molecular computing.
 This talk builds on past research and introduces another branch to the field: DNA cryptography based on random chemistry.
 This technology provides a platform for conceiving new security architectures that bridge the physical with the digital world.**

 Speakers of this event